 Packers clinch playoff berth with 1st shutout in NFL this season, 34-0 over Saints

 New Orleans played without injured quarterback Derek Carr and running back Alvin Kamara.
-Rookie Spencer Rattler started and went 15 of 30 for 153 yards with an interception and a fumble.
+Rookie Spencer Rattler started at quarterback and went 15 of 30 for 153 yards with an interception and a fumble.

+“We dressed the 48 guys that we dressed,” Saints interim coach Darren Rizzi said.
+“We’re not going to make excuses.
+You guys know me well enough by now.
+I’m not going to make excuses about that.
+We didn’t perform well enough.”

 Green Bay’s margin of victory was its largest since a 55-14 blowout of the Chicago Bears on Nov.
 9, 2014.